Crazy-Marvin/MorningWood/.github/SUPPORT.md

 Hi!  👋

-We’re excited that you’re using **sneak.page** and we’d love to help.
+We’re excited that you’re using **Morning Wood** and we’d love to help.
 To help us help you, please read through the following guidelines.

 Please understand that people involved with this project often do so for fun,